Rohrbach Ro VIII Roland: Design

-The Rohrbach Ro VIII Roland was an airliner produced in Germany during the 1920s.
-It was a conventional strut-braced, high-wing monoplane, based loosely on the Zeppelin-Staaken E-4/20 that Adolf Rohrbach designed in 1920.
-It had a fully enclosed flight deck and passenger cabin, and featured fixed, tailskid undercarriage.
+The Rohrbach Ro VIII Roland was a semi-cantilever monoplane trimotor aircraft.
+It was loosely based on the Zeppelin-Staaken E-4/20, an earlier aircraft that had also been designed by Adolf Rohrbach.
+It had a fully enclosed flight deck and passenger cabin along with fixed conventional undercarriage.
 Power was supplied by three engines, one in the nose, and two mounted in nacelles on the wings.
-Construction was of metal throughout.
+Metal construction was present throughout.